keptn/lifecycle-toolkit/docs/content/en/docs/migrate/install/_index.md

 ---
-title: Migration strategy
+title: Install and integrate KLT into your cluster
-description: General guidelines for migrating your deployment to KLT
+description: How to add KLT to your cluster
-weight: 10
+weight: 30
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---